Ethical Elephant Sanctuaries Chiang Mai | Thailand

 Support ethical elephant tourism and help to provide a better life for Asian elephants.

 Our model is based on ensuring the well-being of the elephants.
-All ethical elephant projects follow guidelines designed to improve the quality of the lives of the elephants – freeing them from elephant riding and allowing them to live more naturally.
+The ethical elephant sanctuary projects we support follow guidelines designed to improve the quality of the lives of the elephants – freeing them from elephant riding and allowing them to enjoy more natural lives.
 Read more…

 Walk with Elephants in Nature